vektor-finance/invoker-contract-evm/README.md

 - `ACCOUNT` - account index (e.g. 12) or address `0x....` to use.
 Defaults to account index 0.
 - `ETH` - ETH to use per swap.
 Defaults to 0.5 ETH.

-### Create and Setup GPG key on macOS

-1. Install `gnugpg` and `pinentry-mac` - `brew install gnupg pinentry-mac`
-2. Generate a GPG key - `gpg --full-generate-key`.
-Use defaults, your `@vektor.finance` email and add a passphrase
-3. Get the key id by using - `gpg --list-secret-keys --keyid-format=long`.
-It's the value after the encryption format e.g. `sec ed25519/<key-id>`
-4. Configure git with the GPG key - `git config --global user.signingkey <key-id>`
-5. Add the GPG key to GitHub [here](https://github.com/settings/gpg/new) - `gpg --armor --export <key-id> | pbcopy`
-6. Open the file `~/.gnupg/gpg-agent.conf` and add `pinentry-program /opt/homebrew/bin/pinentry-mac`
-7. Tell `git` to use your GPG key for all signing going forward `git config --global commit.gpgsign true`

-Some other useful steps for debugging can be found [here](https://gist.github.com/troyfontaine/18c9146295168ee9ca2b30c00bd1b41e)

-### Setup git-encrypt

-1. Install [git-encrypt](https://github.com/AGWA/git-crypt/blob/master/INSTALL.md) - `brew install git-crypt`
-2. Ensure your `GPG` Key identifier is added - e.g. key ID, a full fingerprint, an email address - speak to @akramhussein
-3. Once your `GPG` key has been added to the repo, you can pull the latest repo and run `git-crypt unlock`